JongminKim292/SurfStore_Networked_file_storage/README.md

 ```
 The first line starts a server that services only the BlockStore interface and listens only to localhost on port 8081.
 The second line starts a server that services only the MetaStore interface, listens only to localhost on port 8080, and references the BlockStore we created as the underlying BlockStore.
 (Note: if these are on separate nodes, then you should use the public ip address and remove `-l`)

-3. From a new terminal (or a new node), run the client using the script provided in the starter code (if using a new node, build using step 1 first).
+3. From a new terminal (or a new node), run the client using the script provided in the code (if using a new node, build using step 1 first).
 Use a base directory with some files in it.
 ```shell
 > mkdir dataA
 > cp ~/pic.jpg dataA/